When Can I Retire?

 Pension Estimator—input your own service and salary details to compare different "what if" scenarios.

-You may want to get at least 2 estimates: 1 for the earliest you would consider retiring and another for the latest you would consider retiring.
+You may want to get at least two estimates: one for the earliest you would consider retiring and another for the latest you would consider retiring.